SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 efficiency and saves bandwidth across CSPs.
 It also offers integration possibilities that allow one to use it as a p2p distribution network via a "preheat" API.
 This integration was implemented in the Harbor project via Dragonfly "preheat" adapter, and both parties may benefit from the integration.
-The Harbor profits from Dragonfly's p2p distribution capabilities and on the other hand the Dragonfly project profits from Harbor's feature-rich container registry "frontend".
+Harbor profits from Dragonfly's p2p distribution capabilities and on the other hand the Dragonfly project profits from Harbor's feature-rich container registry "frontend".

-[Quay][projectquay] is the Red Hat open-source project.
-Its OSS health is on a good level, the community around is growing, the maturity is considered also well as the project represents the code that powers enterprise solutions Red Hat Quay and Quay.io.
+[Quay][projectquay] is an open-source project maintained by Red Hat.
+Its OSS health is on a good level, the community around it is growing, and we consider it to be quite mature as it powers enterprise solutions like Red Hat Quay and Quay.io.
 Besides this, there is still a place for OSS health improvement.
 It is hard to distinguish the risk of project failure caused by low diversity across the companies because the project's owners/maintainers list is not publicly available and is stored in